 The battery supplies power to the real time clock while the system is off.
-If necessary, replace the lithium battery with a Panasonic BR2032, CR2032, or equivalent.
+If necessary, replace the lithium battery with a Panasonic BR2032, CR2032, or equivalent battery.
 After replacing the battery, you must reenter configuration and setup data using the ARC or SRM console.
-Refer to Figure 3-23 when replacing the battery.